When the Darkness Comes (2014)

 Subsequent clarification is limited to the different names by which it goes, when I feel the overall concept merits additional explanation.
 However, if you’re willing to let logic slide – and this is a haunted house movie, so you probably should – then you may find a surprising number of well-executed chills.
 For instance, when the lights go out in the basement, the screen goes entirely dark for an extended period, and you’re left simply to listen to what’s going on.
 While it’s a risky choice, I think Kleist manages to pull it off.
 I was also very impressed with the ending, which looks like it’s going in one direction, only to end up being considerably darker.
 Again, it’s something which could have been fumbled, but for me, the film manages to stick the landing very well.
 Or, when what I presume is the Tupilak shows up, it’s a genuine WTF? moment.

-Almost as important as what it does, is what it doesn’t, and that’s succumb to the found footage nonsense which has become endemic in the haunted-hose genre since Paranormal Activity.
+Almost as important as what it does, is what it doesn’t, and that’s succumb to the found footage nonsense which has become endemic in the haunted-house genre since Paranormal Activity.
 When I saw Hansi unpacking a slew of video cameras, my heart sank, but these turned out to be almost irrelevant to proceedings.
 Instead, although this may not break new ground or push the boundaries, it knows its limitations and works inside them very well.
 It’s probably my favourite of the entries in this series so far.

 This review is part of our October 2024 feature, 31 More Countries of Horror.